Pyar Ke Sadqay: Plot

 The plot twists, and Sarwar tries to assault Mahjabeen.
 Mahjabeen tells Abdullah about Sarwar, who says his father could never do such a thing.
-He sends her back home on the account of his father's insult.
+He sends her back home on account of his father's insult.
 Munshi Jee is arrested on the order of Sarwar, has a heart attack and dies after asking Vashma, Abdullah's younger sister, to take care of Mahjabeen as she is very innocent.
 Unlike her brother Abdullah, Vashma is a confident girl as she grew up with her aunt, Lalarukh, instead of lurking with Sarwar.
 Abdullah proceeds to get engaged to Shanzey after she attempts suicide.
 As he talks to his fiancé about their future, he realises she will be a very different wife compared to Mahjabeen.
 Shanzey says she will not do any of the "middle class" wife things Mahjabeen used to do for him, which leaves Abdullah missing his wife.
 Shanzey and Sarwar pressurize Abdullah to divorce Mahjabeen; however, his sister and aunt tell him not to.
 Abdullah's mother, Mansura, is adamant that her husband loves her and refuses to believe Vashma when she tells her what he did to Mahjabeen.
 However, she eventually becomes suspicious of him, so she tells Abdullah not to divorce his wife.
 Sarwar threatens Mahjabeen and her mother, but she cuts the call on his end.
 Vashma takes Mahjabeen to the hospital, where she is revealed to be pregnant.
 Vashma explains to her mom that Munshi Jee was innocent and was tied to a plan plotted by Sarwar.
 Mansura then tells her son to take over their company.
 She leaves Sarwar.
 Abdullah realises Mahjabeen is his true love and ends his engagement with Shanzey.

-The serial ends with Abdullah bringing Mahjabeen back home, Sarwar ends up in the jail, and the last scene is of Mahjabeen and Abdullah quarrelling.
+The serial ends with Abdullah bringing Mahjabeen back home, Sarwar ends up in jail, and the last scene is of Mahjabeen and Abdullah quarrelling.